timreichen/Bundler/README.md

 #### Test

-The file can have any extension but must be imported with `rel="webmanifest"`.
+The file path can have any extension but must be imported with `rel="webmanifest"`.

 ### Html